Editorial Policy

 9) How content is produced (including AI tools)

-We may use tools (including AI) to help with formatting, summaries, or drafting.
-Regardless of tools used, we aim to ensure every post is:
+We may use tools, including AI, to help with formatting, summaries, or drafting.
+Regardless of the tools used, we aim to ensure every post is:

-• Reviewed for accuracy, safety, and clarity before publishing (Google for Developers)
+• reviewed for accuracy, safety, and clarity before publishing

 10) Contact

-If you spot an error, a suspicious listing, or a broken link, please contact us using the Contact page on this website.
+If you spot an error, suspicious listing, or broken link, please contact us using the Contact page on this website.